Skip to main content

 Comment

 Another significant driver of social responsibility is its importance to young people in the workplace – individuals who will either be future employees or customers for your organisation.
-Each generation has its own characteristics and Generation Z is thought to be the most racially and ethnically diverse generation so far (Janzer 2021).
-Born between 1995 and 2010, and numbering approximately 66 million, members of Generation Z are known for their distrust of business and support for social responsibility.
+Each generation has its own characteristics and Generation Z is thought to be the most ethnically diverse generation so far.
+Born between 1997 and 2012, and numbering approximately 12.7 million in the UK (Clark, 2024), members of Generation Z are known for their distrust of business and support for social responsibility.

 A diverse workforce can also enhance important business activities such as problem solving and innovation.
 You’ll find out more in the next section.